MetaCommunity/igneous-math/README.md

 * Class: `DERIVED-MEASUREMENT-CLASS`
     * `BASE-MEASUREMENT-CLASS` and `DERIVED-MEASUREMENT-CLASS` form an _exhaustive set_ of types of `MEASUREMENT-CLASS`
-* Class: `LINEAR-DERIVED-MEASUREMENT-CLASS`
-    * Direct superclasses: `DERIVED-MEASUREMENT-CLASS`
-    * Essentially for definition of measurement units for which there is a single linear converstion ratio, for conversions to/from a base measurement unit or to/from another derived measurement unit
+    * In application as a metaclass: Essentially, applied for definition of measurement units for which there is a single linear converstion ratio, for conversions to/from a base measurement unit or to/from another derived measurement unit
     * Analous to existing `MEASUREMENT-CLASS` for (linear) derived units
     * See also: `CONVERSION-FACTOR`; `FIND-CONVERSION-FACTOR`;
+      `MEASUREMENT-DOMAIN`
 * Class: `GEOMETRIC-MEASUREMENT-CLASS`
     * Direct superclasses: `DERIVED-MEASUREMENT-CLASS`
     * Semantically correlatd with `GEOMETRIC-UNIT-EXPR`